mashable-rss

 If you’re feeling stuck or just don’t have 10 or more minutes to figure out today’s puzzle, we’ve got all the NYT Strands hints for today’s puzzle you need to progress at your preferred pace.

-NYT Strands hint for today’s theme: A way with words
+NYT Strands hint for today’s theme: For our furry friends

 Today’s NYT Strands theme plainly explained